zinefer/Take-Home-Engineering-Challenge/README.md

 - Comment out webdrivers in Gemfile
 - - The WSL is a little too good at hiding the fact that we're on windows, so it's a difficult to detect inside the gemfile.
 Thinking about it now I wonder if we could look for a windows specific file on the FS to detect this.
 - Follow [This](http://ngauthier.com/2017/09/rails-system-tests-with-headless-chrome-on-windows-bash-wsl.html)

+## Going further

+- Dry out models and controllers
+- Test the hash outputs of the CSV parser
+- Click on values in the table to put them in the filter box
+- Graph each type as a different series
+- Test the charts in system tests